ducnguyenhuu26/RSS-WS/poe-world-implementation-docs/complex_prd.md

     2.  **Identify Gaps**: Get all symbolic transitions from the buffer.
 Use the current `world_model`'s `evaluate_log_probability` method to find a small batch of "surprising" transitions (those with the lowest log-probability).
     3.  **Synthesize**: Pass these surprising transitions to the `synthesizer`.
 If no new experts are returned, terminate the update cycle early.
     4.  **Combine Experts**: Create a combined list of the new experts and the existing experts from the current `world_model`.
     5.  **Fit Weights**: Pass the combined expert list and a representative batch of symbolic transitions from the buffer to the `fitter` to get a new list of `WeightedExpert`s.
+The fitter will automatically group experts by object type and fit creation vs. non-creation models separately.
+For online learning efficiency, use fast fitting (only new experts) for frequent updates and slow fitting (all experts) periodically for optimal model quality.
     6.  **Prune**: Pass the `WeightedExpert`s to the `pruner` to get the final, pruned set of experts.
     7.  **Update Model**: Create the new world model state by calling `self.world_model.with_new_experts(pruned_weighted_experts)`.
     8.  **Checkpoint**: Atomically save the new `world_model` and the current `experience_buffer` by calling `repository.save()`.